Replicant (film): Plot

 They confront each other later in a parking garage.
 Garrotte tries to convince his "brother" that Jake cannot be trusted.
 Frustrated that Garrotte got away, Jake asks why the Replicant let him go.
 The Replicant replies, "We are the same."
 Jake tries to tell the Replicant that Garrotte is a sociopath, but he refuses to listen.
 They find out Garrotte's real name, Luc Savard, and go to the hospital to talk with Savard's mother (Margaret Ryan), but she had already died of a heart attack.
 Garrotte arrives and beats Jake and also wants his "brother" to join him by killing Jake, but he refuses, forcing Garrotte to try and execute both of them.
 Jake and the killer fight, leading to an ambulance chase in the parking garage.
 The van crashes into a toll booth, but the killer escapes.
 He hits Jake with a shovel and plans to burn him alive.

-The Replicant and killer fight again in the hospital's furnace room.
-The Replicant wants to kill Garrotte, but realizes that he is not a killer like him.
+The Replicant and the killer fight again in the hospital's furnace room.
+The Replicant wants to kill Garrotte, but realizes that he (the Replicant) is not a killer like him.
 Garrotte hits the Replicant with a shovel, which causes Jake to shoot him.
 The Replicant suddenly understands that Jake is his real family.
 An air conditioner, damaged in the fight, explodes, supposedly killing the Replicant after he gets Jake to safety.
 Upset by the death of his new "partner", Jake decides to retire from his new job as a consultant.

 Weeks later, Jake is with his wife Anne (Catherine Dent) and stepson Danny (Brandon James Olson).
 Jake spots a man in a raincoat putting a package in their mailbox.
 However, Jake realizes the Replicant is alive when he finds the package contains a music box as a gift for Jake's help.
 The Replicant is dating Hooker (Marnie Alton) as the film ends.